 Bereavement leave of absence with pay shall not apply when an employee is on an unpaid leave of absence.

-An additional two (2) consecutive days without pay shall be granted, subject to operational requirements, to employees who are required to travel 300 kilometers or more (one way) in order to attend the funeral.
+An additional two (2) consecutive days without pay shall be granted, subject to operational requirements, to employees who are required to travel in order to attend the funeral.